KrolKamil/board/README.md

-# Realt Time manipulating DOM elements
+# Real Time manipulating DOM elements

 This  small project shows how to use WebSocket for real time DOM manipulation.